 Before stopping to study the route up past Trout Lake, I caught movement from the corner of my eye.
 Looking up to my left I saw a lone Elk running up a huge expanse of snow.
-The Elk was up and over in seconds, what would probably have taken me an hour.
+The Elk was up and over in seconds, which would probably have taken me an hour.
 I smiled softly to myself.
 This was definitely their world.

 A gust of icy wind drew my eyes back to the route before me, and I stared for a moment before groaning in frustration.
 There was a wall of snow and ice across the pass above the lake, and it covered the switchbacks.
-There had to be another way up over the pass.
+There had to be another way up over the Pass.
 I only studied the rocky slopes next to the icy Pass for a moment before cold pushed me forward and I began climbing.

-The slope was rocky, and started as a moderate climb before beginning to steepen considerably.
+The slope was rocky and started as a moderate climb before beginning to steepen considerably.
 As I continued climbing my heavy backpack threw off my center of gravity.
-I quickly slid the pack off and crouched lower, crab walking over the rock strewn ground, dragging my pack behind me.
+I quickly slid the pack off and crouched lower, crab walking over the rock-strewn ground, dragging my pack behind me.
 The slope continued to get steeper as I climbed, and just as I was about to reconsider climbing further I reached a small ridge and stopped to rest.

 “Crap,” I muttered as I looked around.
 I would need crampons to head across the icy pass, and not just the Kahtoola Micro-spikes I was carrying.
 The spikes were not long enough and would just slide.
-The other direction was no better – a sheer drop off where I could see shades of green leading to the distant valley below.
-It is was time to head back down and try again.
+The other direction was no better – a sheer drop-off where I could see shades of green leading to the distant valley below.
+It was time to head back down and try again.

 Climbing down was not fun – kind of like climbing tall trees as a kid.
 Scrambling up trees was easy but once I reached the top and looked back down – well that was a whole other story.
 Many a rescued cat had experienced the same thing.
-This climb up was not much different, and I ended up having to drag my heavy winter backpack back down behind me as I again ungracefully crab walked and slid my way back down the steep slope.
+This climb up was not much different, and I ended up having to drag my heavy winter backpack back down behind me as I again ungracefully crab-walked and slid my way back down the steep slope.

 Following Navajo River

 I straddled the narrow creek, bracing my back against one bank and my feet against the other side.
 Sliding forward I dragged my pack along, over the ice below me.
-If I could just shimmy down, between the two creek banks,then I could see how long the drop was going to be.
+If I could just shimmy down, between the two creek banks, then I could see how long the drop was going to be.
 Maybe I could just climb down until it leveled back out some I thought.